Skip to main content

 Choose action

 A floating action bar appears at the bottom.
-Click Bulk actions and choose the issue type to resolve.
+Click Bulk actions and choose the issue type to resolve, or Export… to download an XLSX of the selected issues.

 3